Thomson Spirit accidents and incidents

 On October 18, 2016, the ship ran aground on Arade River (Portimao, southern Portugal).
-The vessel blocked the river for ~1,5 hours, as due to security reasons the Captain aborted the berthing maneuvers.
+The vessel blocked the river for ~1,5 hours, as due to security reasons the Captain aborted the berthing manoeuvres.

 The ship was scheduled to dock in call port Portimao at 8 am.
-It entered the river at low tide and tried to maneuver in front the quay.
+It entered the river at low tide and tried to manoeuvre in front of the quay.
 The liner finally berthed at high tide (~9:20 am) assisted by a tugboat.

 |May 2009||Cruise Illness / Norovirus Outbreaks|

-On July 23, 2009, UK new media reported a Norovirus outbreak (gastrointestinal illness) affecting "hundreds" of passengers suffering the Noro virus symptoms (headache, stomach cramps, predominantly vomiting and diarrhea).
+On July 23, 2009, UK new media reported a Norovirus outbreak (gastrointestinal illness) affecting "hundreds" of passengers suffering the Norovirus symptoms (headache, stomach cramps, predominantly vomiting and diarrhoea).
 Some of the sick were quarantined to their cabins.

 The outbreak happened on a voyage in early May.
 Reportedly, the ship's hygiene standards were very low, with flies flying over the buffet's food and dirty public restrooms.

 Note: When the itinerary doesn’t include US cruise ports, the ship is not required to report to CDC, thus no official illness report would be issued.